OmniSharp/omnisharp-roslyn/README.md

 -   Stdio server
 -   HTTP server

-### Prerelease Versions
+### Downloading OmniSharp

-Pre-release versions are available in azure storage, they can be viewed [here](https://roslynomnisharp.blob.core.windows.net/releases?restype=container&comp=list).
+When using OmniSharp with an editor extension (e.g. VIM, Emacs, VS Code), the extension will download or bundle OmniSharp automatically.
+If you wish to download OmniSharp manually though, follow the steps below.

+#### Stable releases

+Stable releases are published using [Github releases](https://github.com/OmniSharp/omnisharp-roslyn/releases).
+Each release contains a set of binaries for various operating systems and processing architectures.

+#### Pre-releases

+Pre-release versions are available in Azure Blob Storage, they can be viewed using the following URL `https://roslynomnisharp.blob.core.windows.net/releases?restype=container&comp=list&prefix={version}`, where the `{version}` placeholder can be found in the [changelog](https://github.com/OmniSharp/omnisharp-roslyn/blob/master/CHANGELOG.md).
+For example, all `1.37.x` versions (including all betas and prereleases such as `1.37.4-beta.5`) can be viewed using `https://roslynomnisharp.blob.core.windows.net/releases?restype=container&comp=list&prefix=1.37`.
+Please note that the listing is limited to 5000 entries.

-All changes to `master` will be pushed to this feed and will be made available with the following convention:
+Every merge to `master` is automatically published to this feed and individual release is then available using the following URL convention:
 `https://roslynomnisharp.blob.core.windows.net/releases/{version}/{packagename}-{os/arch}.{ext}`

 -   Version is auto incremented and is visible in the travis or appveyor build output